aquasecurity/terraform-provider-aquasec/docs/resources/integration_registry.md

 ### Required

 - `name` (String) The name of the registry; string, required - this will be treated as the registry's ID, so choose a simple alphanumerical name without special signs and spaces
-- `prefixes` (List of String) List of possible prefixes to image names pulled from the registry
 - `type` (String) Registry type (HUB / V1 / V2 / ENGINE / AWS / GCR).

 ### Optional